 In order to efficiently verify and submit your proposal, please plan ahead.
-Over past Periods, congestion of the proposal submission system has repeatedly occurred in the last few hours before the proposal deadline, leading to delays in response time that occasionally exceeded 1 hour.
+Over past Periods, congestion of the proposal submission system has repeatedly occurred in the last few hours before the deadline, leading to delays in response time that occasionally exceeded 1 hour.
 Try to submit proposals at least one day before the deadline and avoid last-minute stress.

 At the end of the submission procedure the PI of the proposal will receive a confirmation e-mail.
-If you are not sure if your proposal has been successfully submited, contact ESO at p1@eso.org.
+If you are not sure if your proposal has been successfully submited, contact ESO through the ESO Helpdesk.